piyush2707/Login-signup-form/README.md

-# Weather UI Project ☁️
+# Login and Signup Form

-A simple, responsive weather interface built with HTML and CSS.
-Designed to showcase clean UI components and mobile-first design.
+A simple and responsive login/signup UI design using HTML and CSS.

+## 🔥 Features
+- Clean and modern UI
+- Responsive layout for mobile and desktop
+- Toggle between Login and Signup forms

+## 🚀 Demo